jobial-io/sclap/README.md

 ```

-As can be seen from this example, the code for the subcommands has been completely generified and reused: both the
+As can be seen from this example, the code for the subcommands has been completely generified: both the operand type and
-operand type and the operators are parameters here.
+the operators are parameters here.
 Since the type is a parameter now, we need to make sure there is
 an `ArgumentValueParser` instance available for it to be able to use it in `param[...]`.
 Another thing to note is that
 Sclap provides a useful alternative to `orElse` when it comes to combining the results of the subcommands.
 The `subcommands(...)` function takes a variable number of subcommand definitions as arguments, and returns the result